Jack-brewster/Jack-brewster/README.md

 - 👀 I’m interested in astrophotography, physics, machine learning, and computer science.
 - 🌱 I’m currently learning MIPS assembly language
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email at Jack.brewster@furman.edu
+- 📫 How to reach me: email at Jack.brewster@furman.edu
 - ⚡ Fun fact: ...

 <!---